-- Follow a broad and balanced PE curriculum (GetSet4PE) fulfilling the demands of the National Curriculum and differentiate lessons to meet the needs of all our children. - Link PE to other subjects, assemblies and experiences where possible to demonstrate its importance through cross curricular learning. - Ensure every child has the recommended 2 hours of good quality physical activity each week. - Aim to ensure every child in Year 6 can swim 25 metres and has basic water skills.
-To support this we have had a pop up pool 2 years in a row. - Provide opportunities for all children to participate in extra-curricular sport. - Provide competitive and non-competitive experiences to encourage participation and enjoyment. - Promote and give all children the opportunity to represent their school in competitive fixtures both within and outside of school sport. - Encourage children who struggle with PE to take part in 'Change for life', specifically put on clubs and extracurricular activities. - Aim to develop the fitness of each pupil, by ensuring a good pace in lessons and incorporating fitness activities across the curriculum. - Complete pupil voice to identify areas to improve child participation. - Aim to involve the community where possible. e.g. sports day, community club links, inter-school matches, outside coaching personnel, resources, secondary schools. - Forge strong links with the TWSSP sharing good practice, assessment, resources and competition. - Provide an enjoyable experience where positive attitudes of sensitivity, co-operation and competition may develop and an environment where all children can enjoy and achieve. - · Use the government's Sports Premium funding effectively. - · Promote active brain breaks and additional learning while moving. - · Offer sports weeks, healthy lifestyles week, assemblies and sports leaders.
+- Follow a broad and balanced PE curriculum (Get Set 4PE) fulfilling the demands of the National Curriculum and differentiate lessons to meet the needs of all our children. - Link PE to other subjects, assemblies and experiences where possible to demonstrate its importance through cross curricular learning. - Ensure every child has I hour 45 minutes of good quality physical activity each week. - Aim to ensure every child in Year 6 can swim 25 metres and has basic water skills. - Provide opportunities for all children to participate in extra-curricular sport. - Provide competitive and non-competitive experiences to encourage participation and enjoyment. - Promote and give all children the opportunity to represent their school in competitive fixtures both within and outside of school sport. - Encourage children who struggle with PE to take part in 'Change for life' and extra curricular activities. - Aim to develop the fitness of each pupil, by ensuring a good pace in lessons and incorporating fitness activities across the curriculum. - Complete pupil voice to identify areas to improve child participation. - Aim to involve the community where possible. e.g. sports day, community club links, inter-school matches, outside coaching personnel, resources, secondary schools. - Forge strong links with the TWSSP sharing good practice, assessment, resources and competition. - Provide an enjoyable experience where positive attitudes of sensitivity, co-operation and competition may develop and an environment where all children can enjoy and achieve. - Use the government's Sports Premium funding effectively. - Promote active brain breaks and additional learning while moving. - Encourage and promote the daily mile